Réginald Garrigou-Lagrange: Life

-Gontran-Marie Garrigou Lagrange was born in Auch, near Toulouse, France on 21 February, 1877.
+Gontran-Marie Garrigou Lagrange was born in Auch, near Toulouse, France on 21 February 1877.
 His father François Garrigou-Lagrange, was a civil servant.
-Lagrange was the relative of Henri Lasserre, a historian, through his mother, Cleménce Lasserre and his grand-uncle was Maurice-Marie-Matthieu Garrigou.
-Although Lagrange's family was Catholic, the young boy didn't show signs of remarkable piety as was seen in the late nineteenth-century of those who would later become saints.
+Lagrange was the relative of Henri Lasserre, a historian, through his mother, Cleménce Lasserre and his paternal grand-uncle was Maurice-Marie-Matthieu Garrigou.
+Although Lagrange's family was Catholic, the young boy didn't show signs of remarkable piety as was seen in the late nineteenth century of those who would later become saints.